silverbulletmd/silverbullet/website/Install/Configuration.md

 * `SB_FOLDER`: Sets the folder to expose.
 In the docker container, this defaults to `/space`.

-## AWS S3 bucket storage
-It is also possible to use an S3 bucket as storage.
-For this, you need to create a bucket, create an IAM user and configure access to it appropriately.

-Since S3 doesn’t support an efficient way to store custom metadata, this mode does require a [[#Database]] configuration (see below) to keep all file metadata.

-S3 is configured as follows:

-* `SB_FOLDER`: Set to `s3://prefix`. `prefix` can be empty, but if set, this will prefix all files with `prefix/` to support multiple spaces being connected to a single bucket.
-* `AWS_ACCESS_KEY_ID`: an AWS access key with read/write permissions to the S3 bucket
-* `AWS_SECRET_ACCESS_KEY`: an AWS secret access key with read/write permissions to the S3 bucket
-* `AWS_BUCKET`: the name of the S3 bucket to use (e.g `my-sb-bucket`)
-* `AWS_ENDPOINT`: e.g. `s3.eu-central-1.amazonaws.com`
-* `AWS_REGION`: e.g. `eu-central-1`

-## Database storage
-It is also possible to store space content in the [[#Database]].
-While not necessarily recommended, it is a viable way to set up a simple deployment of SilverBullet on e.g. [[Install/Deno Deploy]].
-Large files will automatically be chunked to avoid limits the used database may have on value size.

-This mode is configured as follows:

-* `SB_FOLDER`: set to `db://`

-The database configured via [[#Database]] will be used.

 # Database
 SilverBullet requires a database backend to (potentially) keep various types of data: